Normandy Bicycle Tour | Travelsonabike2

 Now, Where To Cycle

-As Garry hadn’t intended going to France, he didn’t know where to cycle to.
+As Garry hadn’t intended to go to France, he didn’t know where to cycle to.
 His initial thought was to cycle along the Seine to Paris.
 But not having the time for that, he headed towards Dieppe instead.
-The last time Garry had cycled that way, was back in 2008, on his first long-distance ride.
+The last time Garry had cycled that way was back in 2008, on his first long-distance ride.
 Garry had forgotten just how nice it was along the Normandy coast, with its impressive white cliffs and historic towns.

 After deciding he was going home, Garry went to check into a campsite.
 Only to find it had just closed for the winter season!
 Garry tried to find a hotel, but that never worked out either.
 In the end, after finding somewhere to eat, Garry went and waited in the ferry terminal.